 Tax implications of a short sale

-In a Jacksonville FL short sale, a home is sold for less than the balance of the mortgage, with the lender (ideally) agreeing to forgive the remaining debt.
-This forgiven debt creates a taxable event.
+In a successful Florida short sale, a home is sold for less than the balance owed on the mortgage, with the lender (almost always) agreeing to forgive the remaining debt.
+This forgiven debt does create a taxable event.

 Receiving 1099-C in a successful Florida short sale